john-l-marshall/john-l-marshall.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
+Welcome to my website!

 My research lies at the intersection of comparative politics and political economy, and spans elections in developing and developed contexts.
-More specifically, I study how news consumption, indicators of government performance, levels of education, and social networks shape how voters select politicians.
-As well as bottom-up voter behavior, I'm also interested in how politicians choose electoral strategies, when media outlets decide to report political news, and how institutions can be designed to improve bureaucratic performance.
-I generally analyze these questions by combining quasi-experimental and experimental designs with theoretical models to identify and help interpret causal relationships.
+I study how news consumption, government performance, levels of education, and social networks shape how voters select politicians.
+As well as bottom-up voter behavior, I also study how politicians choose electoral strategies, when media outlets decide to report political news, and how institutions can be designed to improve bureaucratic performance.
+I typically analyze these questions by combining quasi-experimental and experimental designs with theoretical models to identify and help interpret causal relationships.
 My research has been published, or is forthcoming, in journals including the <i>American Journal of Political Science</i>, <i>American Political Science Review</i>, <i>Journal of the European Economic Association</i>, <i>Journal of Politics</i>, and <i>Review of Economics and Statistics</i>.

 My publications, working papers, and coauthors can be found [here](https://john-l-marshall.github.io/publications).
 Feel free to contact me about ongoing research projects.